Browse Tax Articles

 H&R Block Tax Professionals relentlessly focus on making sure you profit from every deduction and credit available.

 Finding answers to your tax questions is now less taxing.

 If you legally change your name for marriage or any other reason, you must tell the Social Security Administration (SSA).
 It will update your Social Security record and send you a new Social Security card with your correct name.
 Do this before you file your return.
 If you keep your maiden name when you marry, you don’t need to notify the SSA.

 The IRS will reject your return if the Social Security number (SSN) on your return doesn’t match the associated name on your return for:

 Use Form SS-5: Application for a Social Security Card to change your name on your Social Security card.
-To download the form, visit www.ssa.gov.
+You can download the form at www.ssa.gov.

 Take your completed application to your local Social Security office.
 You must also show a recently issued original document, like a marriage certificate, as proof of your legal name change.
 You must provide original documents since the SSA won't accept photocopies.

 If you change your name due to marriage, divorce, or annulment, you must also provide:

 If you'd like to get a list of acceptable documents and learn more, visit www.ssa.gov.